-Maine/New Hampshire inshore trawl survey - Each spring and fall, the DMR charters a commercial dragger to survey groundfish and invertebrate stocks at approximately 115 locations in the coastal waters of Maine and New Hampshire.
-The objective is to provide year to year relative abundance indices and distribution patterns for over 100 species of including lobster, cod, monkfish, winter flounder, herring, whiting, and shrimp.
-Catch is separated by species, counted, measure for length, weight, sex, and maturity stage.
-The spring 2009 survey will complete nine years of survey work.
-The survey is used by federal, state, and academic institutions throughout the Northeast to set quotas, effort, and understand life histories.
+Maine/New Hampshire inshore trawl survey - Beginning in the fall of 2000, DMR initiated a survey of Maine's marine resources in the nearshore waters of the Gulf of Maine bounded by the New Hampshire/Massachusetts border and the US/Canada border.
+Each spring and fall, the DMR charters a commercial dragger to survey groundfish and invertebrate stocks at approximately 115 locations in the coastal waters of Maine and New Hampshire from the 6 m contour to 12 mi offshore, excluding Cobscook Bay.
+The objective is to provide year to year indices of relative abundance and distribution patterns for over 100 species of marine organisms such as lobster, cod, monkfish, winter flounder, herring, whiting, and shrimp.
+Catch is sorted by species; counts, lengths, weights, sex, and maturity stage are recorded; and stomach and ageing samples are processed.
+The survey results are used by DMR, federal, state, and academic institutions throughout the Northeast for use in stock assessments and management.